OpenLiberty/liberty-tools-intellij/README.md

   the sidebar.
 If not enabled by default, the tool window can be viewed by selecting **View > Tool Windows > Liberty**.
 - Select a project in the Liberty tool window to view the available commands.

-For detailed instructions on how to use the Liberty actions check out the [Liberty Tools for IntelliJ IDEA User Guide](docs/user-guide.md) page.
+For minimum requirements information  and detailed instructions on how to use the Liberty actions, check out the [Liberty Tools for IntelliJ IDEA user guide](docs/user-guide.md) page.

 ## Actions